Read Time : 2 Minutes

 With more and more people choosing to install photovoltaic systems, the solar technology industry is growing rapidly.
-While the increasing popularity of PV energy generation has also caused the price of systems to fall, the government have begun to cut FiT payments in recent years.
-This trend is likely to continue, making now a good time to invest in PV technology.
+Despite the government cutting all subsidies for solar panels (Feed-in Tariff payments) in March 2019, solar technology continues to be popular causing the price of systems to fall.
+With grid electricity prices going up year on year it continues to be a good time to invest in PV technology.

 COMPARE PRICES FROM LOCAL INSTALLERS

 Compare prices from local companies fast & free